hyperledger-labs/splice-wallet-kernel/docs/CLEANCODING.md

 ### Folder Structure

 - Use a clear and consistent folder structure that reflects the functionality of the code.
-- For web components keep the folder as flat as possible, with each component in its own folder.
+- For workspaces keep the folder hierarchy as flat as possible, with each package in its own folder.
 - The name used in the `package.json` should match the folder name and structure. _(this is enforced with [script](../scripts/check-package-json-name.sh))_
     - it may be prefixed with `splice-wallet` or `splice-wallet-kernel` in cases where it would be to generic or ambiguous.